Nuitka/Nuitka-website/doc/doc/commercial.rst

            .. grid-item-card::  Windows Service

-               Deploying your program as a Windows service is trivial.
+               Deploying your program as a **Windows Service** becomes trivial.

-               For this, there is a dedicated plugin in Nuitka that makes deployment of a practically unchanged program as a service very easy.
+               For this, **Nuitka Commercial** has a dedicated plugin that makes deploying your practically unchanged program as a **Window Service** very easy.

                :doc:`Read more.... <commercial/windows-service>`